owensgl/biol525D/index.md

 ## Lectures/seminars
 July 29th to August 2nd, 2019.

-SCRF 1318, 10am to Noon, 1pm to 3pm.
+SCRF 1328, 10am to Noon, 1pm to 3pm.

 ## Basic course structure

-The course material is organized in several [Topics](resources/topics.md), with slides and coding examples.
+The course material is organized in several topics, with slides and coding examples.

 To get up to speed on working with a Unix system, take a look at the [unix help](resources/unix_ref.pdf) file.
 There are some resources there that will help you find the specific command you need for each task.